Author Chronicles Her Struggles With Suicidal Thoughts

-"Caregivers can see that they're not alone, and that it's OK to be angry and still love the person.
+"Caregivers can see that they're not alone and that it's OK to be angry and still love the person.
 It's OK to be confused.
 It's OK to not have all the answers," Blauner says.

-People who have lost a loved one to suicide can find some solace in the book and ease their guilt that they could have done more to prevent the suicide.
+People who have lost a loved one to suicide can find some solace in the book and ease their guilt that they could have done more to prevent suicide.

-"They see that, in that moment, there's such constricted vision and tunnel vision for the suicidal thinker that the rest of the world doesn't even exist.
+"They see that, at that moment, there's such constricted vision and tunnel vision for the suicidal thinker that the rest of the world doesn't even exist.
 It's just you and this brain that's telling you that you want to be dead," Blauner says.

 Writing the book was a form of therapy for her.